goeltanmay/SecurityBot/DESIGN.md

 ### Additional Patterns

 Some other patterns that might become useful are -

 1. __Implicit Invocation__ - As our bot receives events from github, it implicitly invokes the attack surface which will in turn call the actual attack tool.
+Similar implicit invocation can be used for integrating multiple attack modules.

 2. __Pipes and Filters__ - We may come across a situation where we want to give the output of one attack tool to another attack tool.
 In this case, pipes and filters might come in handy.

 ### References